What Is a Trademark?

 How does a Trademark Differ From Patent or Copyright?

 A trademark protects your brand elements—like your business name, logo, font, or colors—and is different from a patent (for inventions) or copyright (for creative works).
 Simply registering a business name or domain doesn’t give you trademark rights; you need to file with the USPTO.
-A trademark attorney can help by conducting prior-use searches, evaluating the strength of your mark, guiding you through the filing process, and helping you avoid legal issues.
+A trademark attorney Utah can help by conducting prior-use searches, evaluating the strength of your mark, guiding you through the filing process, and helping you avoid legal issues.
 Since the USPTO doesn’t enforce trademarks, having legal support is key to protecting your brand.

 Our Features